Elevated-Standards/InspectorGadget/README.md

 # InspectorGadget

-Pulls Scan Results using AWS Inspector API and combines the different AWS Inspector Scan Results into a organized output.
-And POAM Ready.
+Pulls scan results using the AWS Inspector API, combines various AWS Inspector scan results, and formats them scan results into an organized output that is POAM-ready.